-The Group recognises the protection of confidential information is the key to its success, therefore protecting confidential data and customers' privacy always remains a priority of the Group.
-As such, a Data Privacy Policy and data protection controls have been implemented by the Group, for which the corresponding guidelines are established in compliance with the Personal Data Protection Act 2010 of Malaysia, the Personal Data (Privacy) Ordinance of Hong Kong and the Personal Information Protect Law of the PRC.
+The Group recognises the protection of confidential information is the key to its success, therefore protecting confidential data and clients' privacy always remains a priority of the Group.
+As such, a data privacy policy and data protection controls have been implemented by the Group, for which the corresponding guidelines are established in compliance with the Personal Data Protection Act 2010 of Malaysia, the Personal Data (Privacy) Ordinance of Hong Kong and the Personal Information Protect Law of the PRC.